basilesimon/blog/_posts/2019-01-02-strava-rides-map-in-r.md

 ## Step one: getting Strava data

-The process is slightly convoluted since May 2018.
-In the past, you could download a Strava archive which used to contain all your activities as GPX; however, GDPR regulations [led to a change in bulk export format](https://support.strava.com/hc/en-us/community/posts/360014914631-Activities-in-the-new-bulk-export-feature-have-meaningless-names-and-multiple-formats-).
+The process has become slightly convoluted in May 2018.
+In the past, it was possible to download a Strava archive which contained all activities as GPX; however, GDPR regulations [led to a change in bulk export format](https://support.strava.com/hc/en-us/community/posts/360014914631-Activities-in-the-new-bulk-export-feature-have-meaningless-names-and-multiple-formats-).

 Anyway: [request your Strava archive](https://www.strava.com/athlete/delete_your_account), wait for the email, download it.

-`activities.csv` gives us a list of activities... which we can then scrape from our Strava account.
+`activities.csv` gives us a list of activities... which we can then scrape from Strava.

 ```
 $ cat activities/activities.csv | head -5